logo

 Use this if

 You want to invest in a ready-made portfolio with strong historical performance.
-Bear in mind, however, that past performance is no guarantee of future performance.
+Bear in mind, however, that past performance is not a guarantee of future performance.

 Investments